Common Signs of Postpartum Depression

 - Loss of energy

-- Withdrawing from her partner, friends and family
+- Withdrawing from her partner, friends, and family members

 - Not wanting to be alone with the baby